 - To effectively brush, sit with your back against a wall and with your dog on his back between your legs.
 (The dog’s mouth will be pointing up at you as you stare down).
 Cats will definitely hate you if you try this on them! 🙂

 - Feed a biologically appropriate food, which means raw.

 - Kibbles are not effective at cleaning teeth.
 Not sure that crackers or chips are effective for cleaning humans’ teeth!
 Don’t believe us?
 Ask your dentist whether these will work in cleaning your teeth… no brushing allowed.

-- Provide consumable bones for your cat or dog. eg. chicken or turkey necks or wingtips.
+- Provide raw or freeze-dried raw consumable bones for your cat or dog. eg. chicken or turkey necks or wingtips.
 Alternatively you can provide recreational bones for dogs.
 Make sure the bone is sized appropriately for your dog and his chewing habit.